Skip to content

 • Radius Group Name: The unique identifier for the group (e.g., RADIUS-GRP-1).

-• Radius Servers: A dropdown menu to choose which RADIUS Servers belong to this group.
+• Radius Servers: Selection of RADIUS Servers belonging to this group (multi-select).

 Service Instances - Deployment